NanthikaS/email_sender_using_LLMagents/README.md

+replace the groq api and the openweatherapi

+Then change the recepient in the LangGrapgProject for the mail.

-Install the required dependencies, run the files if you want to know the generated content you can  go to https://mailtrap.io/ sign up for free
+Install the required dependencies, run the files

+if you want to know the generated content you can  go to https://mailtrap.io/

+sign up for free

 Click on start sending

 Go to the inboxes

 Again the run the files

 you could see the mail that is sent to the receiver.